 Probiotics are one of the biggest hot topics right now as they are becoming linked to more and more with health benefits everyday.
 It’s exciting to watch the new discoveries unfold!
 You’ve probably heard of them, but what exactly are probiotics though?
 They are living microorganisms (bacteria or yeast) found in foods, dietary supplements, medicines, and medical foods.
-Many of these good bacteria specialize in fermenting dietary fiber that we cannot digest and produce byproducts or metabolites that appear important for our gut (gastrointestinal) health.
+Many of these bacteria specialize in fermenting dietary fiber that we cannot digest and produce byproducts or metabolites that appear important for our gut (gastrointestinal) health.
 Probiotics also help us turn essential multivitamins and nutrients into absorbable forms for our bodies to use.
-So what you eat can affect your gut microbiome, as well as many other variables will be discussed, which can affect you positively or negatively.
+So what you eat can affect your gut microbiome, as well as many other variables will be discussed, which may affect you positively or negatively.

-We are only at the tip of the iceberg in terms of what we know on this subject, but we do know that we need good bacteria to support a healthy immune function.
-Good bacteria are found in our small and large intestines which is where approximately 80% of our immune function is located.
+We are only at the tip of the iceberg in terms of what we know on this subject, but we do know that we need certain bacteria to support a healthy immune function.
+These bacteria are found in our small and large intestines which is where approximately 80% of our immune function is located.
 Because of this probiotics may help reduce your risk for several cancers such as colon, postmenopausal breast cancer, and endometrial cancer by helping your immune system function at its best so it can detect and kill cells that can become cancer.

 Most probiotic research is focused on colon cancer since microorganisms live in your intestinal tract.
 Some of these studies found a correlation that people with colon cancer had an unhealthy population of gut bacteria before their colon cancer developed.
 To add to this research, scientists found that being overweight or obese can increase the risk for many types of cancers, including colon cancer, and people who are leaner tend of have more diversity of microorganisms and less incidence of these certain types of cancers.